AnswerDotAI/vertexauth/README.md

 # VertexAuth

-This is a package to streamline the process of accessing AI models served by Google's Vertex AI.
+This is a package to streamline the process of using Vertex AI models served by Google's Vertex AI.

-You probably wish you could just lay hands on a single API key value, like with other APIs.
-Me too!

-Alas, afaict, the closest you can get to this with Google Vertex AI is to generate a "Service Account Key File", a json file.
-And even once you have this, you need to supply it along with other coordinated pieces of information to use the API.

-Once you have that file, this library will let you save it with the other information at a single path, and provide convenience functions to create a valid `AnthropicVertex` object for a claudette `Client` object, for accessing Anthropic models easily.

-First, create a vertexauth "superkey"
+Once you have Service Account Key File, create a vertexauth "superkey".

 ``` python
 import vertexauth